Aloumora/Bias_mitigation_for_automated_decision-making_systems/README.md

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

-This work is licensed under a
-[Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].
+This content of this work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa], whereas the LaTex code is licensed under GNU General Public License v3.0 (as published by the original owner).

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-image]][cc-by-nc-sa]